This Extremely Pure Form Of Chocolate Can Help You Feel Better

 2. It can help reduce risk of heart diseases:

-Heart disease is one of the deadliest diseases in Western culture.
-The good news here is regular consumption of cacao can help to reduce heart disease.
+Poor heart health is one of the major health concerns in Western culture.
+The good news here is regular consumption of cacao can help to improve heart health.

 Physician Howard Lewine wrote about a study and published his findings on Harvard’s website.
-The study he focused on indicated men who ate 3.5 oz. of chocolate or more a day were less likely to die of coronary heart disease than men who didn’t eat chocolate.
+The study he focused on indicated men who ate 3.5 oz. of chocolate or more a day were less likely to have poor heart health than men who didn’t eat chocolate.

 And as Dr. Axe wrote:

-“A study published in Contemporary Reviews in Cardiovascular Medicine reported that epidemiological data shows that regular dietary intake of plant-derived foods and beverages reduces the risk of coronary heart disease and stroke.”
+“A study published in Contemporary Reviews in Cardiovascular Medicine reported that epidemiological data shows that regular dietary intake of plant-derived foods and beverages increases heart health.”

 In addition, the study demonstrated the beneficial effects of cacao on blood pressure, insulin resistance, and vascular and platelet function.